Pesticides and the decline of bees

 One of the arguments for inaction is that the evidence for damage caused by individual pesticides is weak.
 However, this somewhat misses the point.
 Researchers have shown that it is the combination of pesticides over extended periods that is the problem.
 That is, the cumulative effects lead to bee deaths.

 Not surprisingly, pesticide manufacturers have disputed the research and refuse to publish their own findings.
 As with many things in the corporate world, profits and denial continue to take precedence over science and nature.
+The same is true for the oil industry lobby, which has sought to sow confusion over climate change and denied that carbon emissions are responsible.

 Ministers may want to start doing their homework on pesticide policy and biodiversity, because we will be calling them before parliament to answer questions, said Joan Walley MP, chair of the Environmental Audit Committee, when announcing an enquiry.
 In particular, we will be scrutinising the evidence behind the decision not to revise pesticide regulations or follow other European countries in temporarily suspending the use of insecticides linked to bee decline.